Understand the important features of loans for First Home Buyers

 !--Google Analytics Content Experiments code-->

-A guarantor home loan involves the support of your parents or another third-party who already owns property and is prepared to guarantee your loan.
+Another option is a guarantor home loan this involves the support of your parents or another third-party who already owns property and is prepared to guarantee your loan.
 As guarantors, their property is used as collateral against your loan, so this is a responsibility that should be carefully considered.

 Many lenders offer some kind of guarantor home loan, though the terms and structure may differ from lender to lender.
 Your mortgage broker will be familiar with the range of loans available and will be able to help you find a product that works for you.